LukeNSaunders/Swin-Scraper/server/README.md

 The server project is organized into two subfolders:

 - Mongo: Contains the setup and configuration for the MongoDB database.
-- SQL: Contains the setup and configuration for the SQL database.
+- SQL: Contains the setup and configuration for the PostgreSQL database.

 ## Usage